Koushikphy/kbib/Readme.md

 When writing a research article, managing a large number of references to other articles, books, and other sources can be a challenging task.
 It involves tasks such as copying citations from journal pages, ensuring accuracy and correctness, and avoiding repetitions.
 This process can be time-consuming and prone to errors.

-To address these challenges, I would like to introduce a command-line utility called **`kbib`**.
+To address these challenges, I have developed a command-line utility called **`kbib`**.
 This tool is designed to help researchers manage their references easily and efficiently.
 With **`kbib`**, you can streamline the process of organizing and formatting citations, saving you valuable time and effort.